Below are some of the notable people with connections to Hampshire (listed by earliest birth date to latest):

 Alfred the Great (849 – 899)

 Alfred was the fifth son of Aethelwulf, king of the West Saxons.
 Alfred successfully defended his kingdom (Wessex) against the Viking attempt at conquest, and by the time of his death he had become the dominant ruler in England.
-He died on October 26, 899 AD and is buried at his capital city of Winchester.
+He died on October 26, 899 AD and was first buried at the Old Minster in his capital city of Winchester.

 King Canute (Cnut) (c.985 or 995 – 1035)